Associated Equipment Distributors: Skills gap

-Regulatory issues
+Opposition to right-to-repair legislation

-AED monitors federal agencies and Congress for legislative and regulatory changes that could affect distributors.
+In July 2024, AED signed a letter to members of both the House Committee on Armed Services and the Senate Committee on Armed Services opposing Section 828 of S. 4628, the National Defense Authorization Act for Fiscal Year 2025, entitled "Requirement for Contractors to Provide Reasonable Access to Repair Materials," which would require contractors doing business with the US military to agree "to provide the Department of Defense fair and reasonable access to all the repair materials, including parts, tools, and information, used by the manufacturer or provider or their authorized partners to diagnose, maintain, or repair the good or service."

-Overtime pay for salaried employees
+Opposition to annual adjustment of overtime pay threshold

 In 2016, AED closely watched and submitted input during the rule making process for the new 2016 federal rules on overtime.

 The U.S. Department of Labor changed overtime pay rules on May 18, 2016.
 The process began in 2014 when President Obama signed a Presidential Memorandum that directed the Department of Labor to update regulations that affect white collar workers who fall under minimum wage and overtime protections.

 Prior to May 18, 2016, if someone earned a salary less than $23,660 and had job where they did certain type of administrative, managerial or professional work, they were not entitled to overtime pay.
 Now, under the new rules, if someone works over 40 hours per week, does the same certain type of administrative, managerial or professional work and earns a salary less than $47,476, he or she is now entitled to overtime pay under the new federal rules.
 The final overtime rule goes into effect on December 1, 2016.

 When the Department of Labor first published its draft rule, it didn't specify $47,476.
 Instead, the draft rule would have determined that figure by using a national average of salaries and it would have been updated annually.
 AED and employers spoke out against that provision in the rule by contacting the Department of Labor during the rule making process.
 As a result, that provision was changed to a fixed number.
 Employers were generally opposed because conducting financial forecasting would have been more difficult for companies.

 Employment experts have argued whether the new rules will have a significant impact on employees' ability to work from home or work a couple extra hours one week in exchange for a couple extra hours less the following week, for example.
 Some experts predict a significant effect on workers, while others say the predictions are exaggerated.
 There are other issues too.
 For example, to avoid paying overtime, companies could increase the salaries of supervisors and managers whose salaries are near the $47,476 limit.